ckeditor/ckeditor5/docs/features/accessibility.md

 ## Accessibility feedback and bugs

 We welcome your feedback on the accessibility of CKEditor&nbsp;5.
 You can find the [current list of accessibility issues](https://github.com/ckeditor/ckeditor5/issues?q=is%3Aopen+is%3Aissue+label%3Adomain%3Aaccessibility) on GitHub.
-Learn how to [report issues](https://ckeditor.com/docs/ckeditor5/latest/support/reporting-issues.html).
+Learn how to {@link support/reporting-issues report issues}.